Using non-participating health care providers or facilities, Oxford Commercial Supplement - 2022 UnitedHealthcare Administrative Guide

 We provide coverage to the maximum number of visits shown on the member’s Summary of Benefits.

-Members receive covered services on an inpatient or partial hospitalization basis in a facility as defined by subdivision 10 of section 1.03 of the Mental Hygiene Law, as well as by any other network care provider we deem appropriate to provide the medically necessary care.
+Members receive covered services on an inpatient or partial hospitalization basis in a facility as defined by subdivision 10 of section 1.03 of the Mental Hygiene Law, as well as by any other network provider we deem appropriate to provide the medically necessary care.

 We cover a required inpatient stay as a semi-private room.
-If we authorize partial hospitalization, 2 partial hospitalization visits may be substituted for one inpatient day.
+If we authorize partial hospitalization, 2 partial hospitalization visits may be substituted for 1 inpatient day.
 We provide coverage for active treatment to the maximum number of days shown on the member’s Summary of Benefits.

 Visits for biologically based services will apply to this limit.
 Active treatment means treatment furnished together with inpatient confinement for mental, nervous or emotional disorders, or ailments that meet standards prescribed within the regulations of the commissioner of mental health.